TJUDYP/myCPlusPlusClass/README.md

 # myCPlusPlusClass

-my homework with the course in 2022 autumn-winter semester: "C++ and data-structure" 2022 autumn-winter
+my homework with the course in 2022 : "C++ and data-structure" 2022 autumn-winter